The Promise (musical): Production history

-Glen Rose
+The Texas Production

-Designed by Peter Wolf of Dallas, Texas, to take advantage of the rolling hills near Glen Rose, as a backdrop, the musical is produced outdoors on a large scale each summer at the Texas Amphitheatre and is performed from September until November annually.
+With scenic design by Peter Wolf of Dallas, Texas created to take advantage of the rolling hills near Glen Rose as a backdrop, the musical was originally produced outdoors on a large scale each summer at the Texas Amphitheatre and is still performed from September until November annually.
 The Texas Amphitheater was constructed as a joint venture with Somervell County - the land was donated by The Kingdom Foundation (founders of The Promise), and the county built the amphitheater with The Promise as its featured tenant.
-The Texas Amphitheater features a Greco-Roman set with 42 ft arches and a six-story archway towering over a 65 x 100 sqft tri-level stage.
+The Texas Amphitheater featured a Greco-Roman set with 42 ft arches and a six-story archway towering over a 65 x 100 sqft tri-level stage.
 There are approximately 3,200 units of stadium seating in the amphitheater.
-A moat separates the stage and the seats, and during the show, the moat is used as a proxy for the Jordan River at times, and the Sea of Galilee at others.
-It also boasts a rain curtain which adds dramatic effect during the storm scene.
+A moat separated the stage and the seats, and during the show, the moat was used as a proxy for the Jordan River at times, and the Sea of Galilee at others.
+It also boasted a rain curtain which adds dramatic effect during the storm scene.
 The cast exceeds 125 actors and includes live animals such as donkeys, sheep, horses, doves, and camels.
 In 2015, at the conclusion of the original lease agreement, Somervell County was no longer interested in maintaining the Texas Amphitheater, and had turned most of its attention and resources to the Somervell County Expo.
 The Promise was able to negotiate a new lease, assuming operational control and responsibility for all maintenance of the facility while the county retained ownership.